And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 We've got some great waterfront property down there.

-As you drive there across the causeway across to Star Island and uh Fisher Island and so forth where all the cruise ships are.
+As you drive there across the causeway across to Star Island and Fisher Island and so forth where all the cruise ships are.

-New York Times is broke.
+The New York Times is broke.

 If he hadn't done it, the newspaper would be bankrupt or broke in July of next year.

-So the drive bys are having all kinds of problems out there.
+So the drive-bys are having all kinds of problems out there.

-I got this email, this is the got it last night.
+This is the last night.

-It was about twenty minutes after eight, and I was snurdly, I was savoring the Steelers win over the Cat Boys and getting ready for the Redskins and the Ravens, and I was hoping the Redskins would uh would prevail there, but they didn't.
+It was about 20 minutes after 8, and I was, Snerdly, I was savoring the Steelers win over the Catboys and getting ready for the Redskins and the Ravens.

 So I'm doing a little show prep.

-I'm 43.
+Dear Rush, I'm 43.

 I have listened to you since 1988.

-You've changed my life, you have shaped my views, you have given me hope amongst lots of challenges.
+You have given me hope amongst lots of challenges.

 I met a girl I never thought I would meet.

-I fell in love with her and her family, and her with me and mine.
+I fell in love with her and her family and her with me and mine.

 We discussed a few political issues, and I knew we were opposite, but I supported everything her and her family presented to me.